LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 ## Add a Menu

 ### Display the Add Menu Form

+We want to allow users to add new, empty menus via a form.
+This is our next task.

 In `MenuController`, create a handler method named `add` that responds to `GET` requests, and which displays the `add.html` template.
 The handler should also pass in a new `Menu` object created by calling that class' default constructor.
 We'll use this object to help render the form.